 Select a field or a group of fields having a rectangular or square border outline.
-This field should be well away from any traffic at the heliport or stagefields, and should be of sufficient size to simulate one of these.
-When you have selected a rectangle, check the wind direction and visualize a traffic pattern.
-This pattern should be flown to the outside of the rectangle at 500 feet above the ground.
-The field boundaries should be of sufficient distance to be observed at a 30-degree to 45-degree angle.
+This field should be well away from any traffic at the heliport or stage fields, and should be of sufficient size to simulate one of these.
+When you have selected the rectangle, check the wind direction and visualize a traffic pattern.
+This pattern should be flown to the outside of the rectangle.
+The field boundaries should be of sufficient distance to be observed at a $30^{\circ}$ to $45^{\circ}$ angle.

 When the correct distance from the field is determined, fly parallel to one boundary until the corner is approached.
-A turn should be started at this point and planned so a track parallel to and the same distance from the next boundary of the field will be maintained.
+A turn should be started at this point and planned so a ground track parallel to and the same distance from the next boundary of the field will be maintained.
 The degree of bank in each turn may vary due to wind direction and velocity.
 This process is repeated at each corner.